Lower Body Revolution™

 - No chewing gum

-- We warm up first before stretching.
+- We warm up before stretching.

 - If you feel sick, don't leave the room without notice